rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 Retrieve API Keys for *Sandbox* environment that will be used for this guide.
 </div>

-## Requirements
+## Specifications
-The technical requirements for the sample integration are given below.
+The technical specifications of the demonstration integration are given below.
 - Backend: **NodeJS** (hosted on CodeSandbox)
 - Frontend: **HTML** and **JavaScript**.